The Gibson

 most delicate braces you'll ever see.
 I've often said, this first

-construction for fingerpickers.
+Gibson construction for fingerpickers.

 Gibson made very few guitars of rosewood, and most were of other